hirememorey/resilience-basketball/LUKA_SIMMONS_PARADOX.md

-# The Luka & Simmons Paradox: A First-Principles Analysis
+# The Luka & Simmons Paradox: Problem & Resolution

 ## 1. The Problem State
-As of Dec 2025, the "Plasticity" model (which measures resilience as the ability to maintain efficiency in new shot zones) encountered two critical failure modes that threatened its validity.
+As of Dec 2025, the initial "Plasticity" model (which measured resilience as the ability to maintain efficiency in new shot zones) encountered two critical failure modes that threatened its validity.

 ### Failure Mode A: The "Luka Paradox" (False Negative)
 *   **Observation:** Luka Dončić (2023-24) led his team to the NBA Finals but was flagged as "Fragile" by the model.